projectcapsule/capsule/docs/operator/mtb/block-access-to-cluster-resources.md

                                                 [/version]          []               [get]
 ```

-In order to enable namespace self-service provisioning, Capsule intentionally gives permissions to create namespaces to all users belonging to the Capsule group:
+To enable namespace self-service provisioning, Capsule intentionally gives permissions to create namespaces to all users belonging to the Capsule group:

 ```bash
 kubectl describe clusterrolebindings capsule-namespace-provisioner